History of "Nuteeriat"

 The book achieved quite a lot of recognition around the world as a readable explanation of how the Earth had greatly expanded in its geological past, and contained a new proof of this based on the distributions of nut trees and other plants.

 The book also contained a number of new suggestions on aspects of the Earth's history and present condition, such as that the planet's atmosphere was very much denser in the past and had a quite different composition.
-This, and other fundamental suggestions made, are only now coming into general recognition, 25 years later.
+This, and other fundamental suggestions made, only started coming into general recognition some 25 years later.

 Fifteen years after the book publication, in 2004, the machine-readable text of the book was used to put up an Online edition of the work on the World Wide Web.
 This consisted of PDF versions of 20-page sections (10 double-page 'openings') of the book, essentially images of the printed version.
 In addition, a PDF was offered of the whole book, and a number of chapters were converted to HTML versions.